10 Jan 2018

-The industry is dominated by a few international firms.
-The world’s "Big Four” accounting firms hold a dominant share of the market in terms of professional fees earned.
-They provide audit services for the vast majority of blue chips and other large enterprises listed on HKSE.
+Hong Kong’s accounting sector is dominated by the international firms, particularly the "Big Four", which hold a dominant market share in terms of professional fees earned.
+They provide audit services for the vast majority of blue chips and other large enterprises listed on the Hong Kong Stock Exchange (HKEx).
 Other accountancy firms, including the second-tier international accountancy firms and local Hong Kong CPA firms, mainly serve the local and mainland companies of smaller sizes.

-HKICPA members are accorded recognition on five continents.
-HKICPA has signed agreements with the chartered accountant institutes of:
+Internationally, HKICPA members are accorded recognition on five continents, as the association has entered into agreements with the chartered accountant institutes of:

-Hong Kong's exports of accounting services amounted to US$195 million in 2014.
+Hong Kong's exports of accounting services amounted to US$207 million in 2015.
 The Chinese mainland is the biggest export market for Hong Kong’s accounting services.
 Major export services include: statutory audit services, investment-related advisory services (e.g. due diligence), tax advisory and corporate advisory services.

 The clients requiring accounting services on the mainland can be broadly divided into four types, namely multinational corporations, Hong Kong companies which have invested or intend to invest on the mainland, Hong Kong-listed mainland enterprises and mainland enterprises expanding overseas.